Mosesp4/eCommerce-Website/README.md

-# Hackathon E-Commerce Website ✨
+# E-Commerce Website ✨

-A fully functional **e-commerce website** built from scratch in just **24 hours**!
+A fully functional **e-commerce website** built from scratch!
 This project started from a Figma design prototype and was an exciting challenge, requiring a blend of speed, precision, and creativity.

 ---